Merit Scholarship Eligibility Requirements

 - Any student who does not maintain the overall UB GPA required for the scholarship will receive notification of scholarship ineligibility via his/her UB email account.

-- If a student becomes ineligible for a scholarship based upon academic performance, the scholarship is permanently terminated and can only be reinstated through an Merit Scholarship Appeal form .
+- If a student becomes ineligible for a scholarship based upon academic performance, the scholarship is permanently terminated and can only be reinstated through a Merit Scholarship Appeal that has been approved by a scholarship appeal committee.
+All decisions are final.

 If your residency status changes while your scholarship is active, your amount may be adjusted, since most merit scholarships were determined based on whether or not you resided in New York State at the time of your offer.
 You can inquire at email@example.com before changing your residency to determine your updated scholarship amount.
 Some cases which apply include: